amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_tool.md

 usage: amd-smi list [-h | --help] [--json | --csv] [--file FILE] [-g | --gpu [GPU ...]]

 List all GPUs and VFs on the system and their most basic general information.
-If no GPU is specified, returns metric information for all GPUs on the system.
+If no GPU is specified, returns basic information for all GPUs on the system.

 List arguments:
                           Description: